tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 `sudo yum install certbot-apache`

-When prompted, enter ‘y’ to allow the installation of each module. **Before we can run Certbot, we need to set up our virtual host configuration.**
+When prompted, enter 'y' to allow the installation of each module. **Before we can run Certbot, we need to set up our virtual host configuration.**

 #### Setup Virtual Host